wodowiesel/GB-Dumper/README.md

 ## SPECIALS, CHECKSUMS & MEMORY

 1. There are some cartridges which don't quite conform to cartridge header standards or require something out of the ordinary.
   For further technical infos and datasheets take a good look into the Documentation folder!!

-2. GB audio pin base function is already built-in, but may need extra code changes for rare games!
+2. GB audio pin(VIN analog) base function is already built-in, but may need extra code changes for rare games!  :construction:

 3. Formatting
   if you're on Linux or Mac make sure the Windows style line endings (CRLF) don't get removed.